Akuli/asda/README.md

 would mean writing opcode by hand; the compiler is good at generating opcode and well tested anyway, so it's much easier to use that for testing the interpreter.

+The [examples](examples/) are also tested, and the tests will fail if there are any examples that aren't getting tested.
+If the example prints something, the easiest way to get it tested is to add a text file with the output as contents to `examples/output`.
+If that isn't possible (for example, the `while` example prints forever, and can't be tested with an output file), add a test to `pyasda-tests/test_examples.py`.

 You can run all tests like this:

 ```